talcytoo/smartframinglocal/README.md

 ```

 ### (Optional) Debug toggle
 During runtime, press d to toggle the ReID debug panel, and use q/w to cycle through tracked IDs.
+You can also press e to enable/disable the panoramic window and r to toggle between overlay (default) and embed modes.